 Assam teas are very bold, rich and astringent.
 Depending on the tea, you can expect notes ranging from malt and caramel to honey and butternut squash.
 Most Assam teas show a slight nuttiness and earthiness.
 These powerful teas are perfect partners for cream and sugar.
 Example: Example: Assam Harmony

 The Nilgiris, or Blue Mountains, lie at the southwestern tip of India.
-This is an area of sweeping grasslands, dense jungles and home to herds of elephants.
+This is an area of sweeping grasslands, dense jungles, home to herds of elephants.
 It's also one of the few remaining natural habitats for Bengal tigers.
 The Nilgiri mountains rise to a height of 6,500 feet and receive an incredible 80 inches of rain each year.